 And here are some tips from other bloggers…

 Ingredient prep decreases your odds of eating out

 Set aside 1-2 hours each week for preparing ingredients….
 Bake muffins and freeze them.
 Prepare smoothie packs, chop vegetable for soups and salads, and marinate or cook meats.
 The purpose of prep day is to cut down on the amount of time you’ll spend in the kitchen the rest of week which means you will not have the desire to stop by the store and pick up an easy meal in lieu of cooking dinner, saving you money and time!

 Source: Live Simply

 Note: I would add that you don’t need to do it in one long time-chunk, if that seems daunting to you.
 Set aside some of your downtime for chopping onions (they last for days in the fridge), some time on another day for roasting and dicing sweet potatoes, another time for making dressings and marinades, and so on.
-Click on the image below for my ingredient prep list.
+(Check out my 10 ingredient prep tips post.)